Nebraska Revised Statute 43-2923

 While the wishes of a child are not controlling in the determination of custody, if a child is of sufficient age and has expressed an intelligent preference, the child's preference is entitled to consideration.
 Floerchinger v.
 Floerchinger, 24 Neb.
 App.
 120, 883 N.W.2d 419 (2016).

-The trial court did not err in considering an eight and one-half-year-old child's wishes regarding custody, where there was no evidence that the court regarded the child's wishes as determinative of its decision and the child was of an age of comprehension and displayed sound reasoning.
+The trial court did not err in considering an 8 1/2-year-old child's wishes regarding custody, where there was no evidence that the court regarded the child's wishes as determinative of its decision and the child was of an age of comprehension and displayed sound reasoning.
 Kenner v.
 Battershaw, 24 Neb.
 App.
 58, 879 N.W.2d 409 (2016).

 Although there was no evidence that the mother was currently engaged in abusive behaviors or an abusive relationship, the trial court acted within its discretion in finding that the father's custody was in the best interests of the child based on the mother's history of domestic violence, previous removal of a child, and the mother's questionable rehabilitation.
 State on behalf of Keegan M. v.
 Joshua M., 20 Neb.
 App.
 411, 824 N.W.2d 383 (2012).